genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 To create custom endpoints, you need to define a gpal file of `web-handler.kts`.

-Once a `web-handler.kts` is available within your `{product}/script` directory, it will become avaible as an endpoint in the router.
+Once a `web-handler.kts` is available within your `{product}/script` directory, it is immediately available as an endpoint in the router.

 ## Simple endpoint example

-Here is a simple custom endpoint that will provide all trades in the database:
+Here is a simple custom endpoint that provides all trades in the database:

 ```kotlin
 webHandlers {